 In terms of confusing.
-The worst bit is in Australia around places like Moonbi, you just can't find your way; there's so many tracks.
+The worst bits in Australia, around places like Moonbi, you just can't find your way; there's so many tracks.
 So when you're making these leap-frogging jumps back, were they working on a compass bearing and a distance and then just setting off, or what?

-(15.00) Virtually, yes.
-Okay, when we were more organised we usually had one of the senior ground officers with us - more than one; two or three, quite often the doctor and a couple of medical orderlies - and we always had some medical team with us and there was always somebody there that had planned where we were going to go and how we were going to get there and we moved as a convoy.
-We mightn't have followed one behind the other but we all sort of went through if we were going across desert, we just moved as a team, and usually spread out so we wouldn't get in each others' dust.
+Virtually, yes.
+Okay, when we were more organised we usually had two or three of the senior ground officers with us; quite often the doctor and a couple of medical orderlies - and we always had some medical team with us and there was always somebody there that had planned where we were going to go and how we were going to get there and we moved as a convoy.
+We mightn't have followed one behind the other, but we all sort of went through if we were going across desert, we just moved as a team, and usually spread out so we wouldn't get in each others' dust.

 Lights at night, or not?

 No, no lights.
-Only those little blacked out lamps, you know, the little ones with the hoods that went over the old lamps with one little spot on them which was also shrouded - no light.
-Luckily in that first part of that retreat was, it was bright moonlight which didn't give you much heart either because they're the nights that the Jerry used to get out.
-And we weren't, my part of the, C Flight, I don't think we were strafed at all on the way back.
-B Flight got caught at one spot I think it was, one night and there was no damage done but they were subject to it I believe.
+Only those little black-out lamps, you know, the little ones with the hoods that went over the old lamps with one little spot on them which was also shrouded - no light.
+Luckily in that first part of that retreat, it was bright moonlight - which didn't give you much heart either because they're the nights that the Jerry used to get out.
+And my part of C Flight, I don't think we were strafed at all on the way back.
+B Flight got caught at one spot I think it was, one night and there was no damage done, but they were subject to it I believe.

 You're moving back often at night and then having, I assume, to very, very rapidly work on planes, how easy or how hard was it to set yourself up at each new airstrip?

 It got to the point where you ....
 You see, what actually happened was the two flights leap-frogged each other and the one flight would stay, C Flight, would look after the aircraft until the other lot were down and established at the next place.
-The aeroplanes would take off and do a job and then go straight back and land where B Flight was and then we'd pack up and go back and the only place that we were really pushed - oh, no, it got - yes, we were really pushed was out of Gambut and I think that and only one other night, as I recall, we travelled at night-time.
-But, and as we got down towards Amiriya also we had to get back pretty quick because it got to the point there where the Jerries were coming pretty fast behind us.
+The aeroplanes would take off and do a job and then go straight back and land where B Flight was and then we'd pack up and go back and the only place that we were really pushed was out of Gambut and I think that night, and only one other night, as I recall, we travelled at night-time.
+But, and as we got down towards Amiriya also we had to get back pretty quick, because it got to the point there where the Jerries were coming pretty fast behind us.

 Did you have much trouble travelling back in terms of boggings and so on?
 Or was it more stony country that wouldn't bog you?

 Just one other thing perhaps in moving back, Reg.
-As an A man yourself, when the time came to move were you totally preoccupied in packing up repair gear and all the rest of it or were you also involved in packing up the camp itself - tents?
+As an airman yourself, when the time came to move, were you totally preoccupied in packing up repair gear and all the rest of it, or were you also involved in packing up the camp itself - tents?

 Oh, both.
 You were responsible for the gear that you had.
 Your few tools, if you had any, sometimes we had tins of the old glycol - the coolant from the engine - sometimes we had oil.
 And, of course, you were also responsible for your tent and your own personal gear.
-Occasionally it came about that you had, you were trying to get a machine finished so that it could fly out, somebody else would have to pack your gear; well, your mates took care of that, or you'd take care of their's if they were stuck.
+Occasionally it came about that you were trying to get a machine finished, so that it could fly out, somebody else would have to pack your gear.
+Well, your mates took care of that, or you'd take care of theirs if they were stuck.
 The work was shared around.

-Sorry.
-The main tent, like the C Flight tent, the flight sergeant that ran C Flight as far as maintenance was concerned, he had quite a bit of gear.
+The main tent, like the C Flight tent, the Flight Sergeant that ran C Flight as far as maintenance was concerned, he had quite a bit of gear.
 Well, quite often we'd go and help put that all together and put it on a truck.
 There wasn't that much of it you couldn't move out pretty quick.
-And, of course, if you knew you were only going to be there for a few days quite often you'd leave it mostly on the truck.
+And, of course, if you knew you were only going to be there for a few days, quite often you'd leave it mostly on the truck.
 Leave it there and just take out what you wanted.

-(20.00) Yes, that is correct.
-Usually, as I said previously I think, there was a fitter 2E or a flight mechanic and a 2A or a rigger responsible for a particular aeroplane.
-Later on that was also an armourer assigned to that particular aeroplane.
-And your job was to look after it and later on particularly - oh, from about Amiriya on - more and more the same pilots flew the same aeroplanes and as the relationships I've personally had some very good relationships with all the pilots that flew the aeroplane that I was involved with.
+Yes, that is correct.
+Usually, there was a fitter 2E or a flight mechanic and a 2A or a rigger responsible for a particular aeroplane.
+Later on there was also an armourer assigned to that particular aeroplane.
+And your job was to look after it and later on particularly - oh, from about Amiriya on - more and more the same pilots flew the same aeroplanes.
+And as to relationships: I've personally had some very good relationships with all the pilots that flew the aeroplane that I was involved with.

-At this stage it went from, we were on B, we had B for some reason.
-Don't ask me why we changed, but actually when B was, it changed to B when Ian was on his first tour and then Dawks moved in.
+At this stage we were on "B", we had B for some reason.
+Don't ask me why we changed, but actually it changed to B when Ian was on his first tour and then Dawks moved in.
 He was still with us way up in Italy when Ian Roediger came back to do his second tour.
-And, of course, Ian just finished his second, or, no, he was still doing it, when Rex Bailey arrived back.
-Of course, Rex I think he started, he took over Eaton's old aeroplane or whatever it was.
+And, of course, Ian was still doing it, when Rex Bayly arrived back.
+Of course, Rex, he took over Eaton's [former Commanding Officer's] old aeroplane or whatever it was.
 Anyway, he didn't go into mine.
 And, at that stage, it was right about the time I was posted to 462 Squadron in England.

 There was this sort of cycling of individuals through the squadron.

-Well, I was lucky in this respect that I, number one, I'd never lost any of the pilots that I was friendly with - I never lost one in the whole of the time they were actually flying my kite.
+Well, I was lucky in this respect that, number one, I'd never lost any of the pilots that I was friendly with - I never lost one in the whole of the time they were actually flying my kite.
 They lost a few aeroplanes on me.
 I think Roediger was shot down three times, if I remember.
-And Dawks battered up a couple; he didn't do any real damage but made a mess of a couple.
+And Dawks battered-up a couple; he didn't do any real damage but made a mess of a couple.
 And they, those blokes, are still today my best friends.

 I would like just to pursue this aspect a little bit more.
 Just one thing to start with, and this is of course talking of the war years, not now: In those days you were a non-commissioned man yourself and some of your pilots were commissioned.
 Would you have been calling them 'Sir' or were you on first name terms?

 It depended.
 It depended, you know, when you first met them you called them 'Sir'.
 Most of them used to say, 'Call me so-and-so'.
 Bob Gibbes, I always called him 'Sir', right up, yeah, always during the war.
 I didn't know him that long but always called him 'Sir'.
-But when he was, when Bob was setting up his airline in New Guinea, one of the first blokes he came looking for was me up in, to take me up there to go work for him.
+But when Bob was setting up his airline in New Guinea, one of the first blokes he came looking for was me, to take me up there to go work for him.
 So, you know, that's the sort of relationship we had.

 Yes.
 I know there was a very close relationship through the squadron.
 Another thing I wanted to ask was how much pride did, particularly ground staff, take in their own pilots and their achievements?
 Or did they just see that some people were born to be better pilots than others and therefore there wasn't a kind of ...

 Ah, there was a lot of pride.
-But it wasn't, it wasn't flaunted like, you know, you didn't, how do you put it?
-It wasn't flaunted as the best way.
+But it wasn't, it wasn't flaunted as the best way.
 You sort of felt sorry for the other bloke that ...
 Some pilots, we used to look at some of the young pilots that came to the squadron and you'd feel absolutely sorry for them.
 We got to know.
-You could usually pick who were the ones that after a couple of weeks, you could usually pick which ones would have the best chance of staying around and it was quite common for blokes to ...
+You could usually pick who were the ones that after a couple of weeks, would have the best chance of staying around and it was quite common for blokes to ...